-Answer: English ivy, or Hedera helix, is a quick-spreading vine that can invade large areas, often smothering trees and other groundcovers, consuming all the nutrients and blocking sunlight.
-These aggressive plants are also known to cause wild fires to spread, with flames climbing up the vine-covered trees, igniting the foliage in a blaze of fire.
+English ivy, or Hedera helix, is a quick-spreading vine that can invade large areas, often smothering trees and other groundcovers, consuming all the nutrients and blocking sunlight.
+These aggressive plants are also known to cause wildfires to spread, with flames climbing up the vine-covered trees, igniting the foliage.

-• Removing ivy from trees: Make sure not to pull on ivy that is above you—bees/bird nests may be hidden within the ivy.
-You should remove any English ivy from the base of the trunk to roughly 3 to 5 feet high—remove the vine at least to waist level.
-(With its roots thus removed, higher ivy should eventually die off.)
+Make sure not to pull on ivy that is above you—bees/bird nests may be hidden there.
+Remove any ivy from the base of the tree trunk to roughly 3 to 5 feet high—remove the vine at least to waist level.
+The higher ivy will eventually die off.
 To properly eradicate the aggressive vine from the tree, place a screwdriver or any flat, sturdy object—such as a pry bar, under the vine and gently pull away from the tree.
-Depending on the thickness of the vine, cut with gardening shears or a pruning saw.
-Be careful not to damage the tree’s bark.
-Once the ivy is removed from the tree, make sure to pull any roots from the ground, as deep as possible, 6 feet around the base of the tree.
-Check back often for any regrowth and remove it.

 - You can mow ivy groundcover to ground level several times a year to slowly kill the spreading vine.

-• After removal: Make sure to throw away the removed ivy immediately after removal because new plants can grow from cut/broken stems.
+After removal, throw away the removed ivy immediately after removal because new plants can grow from cut/broken stems.
 Do not compost it, as it will root in your compost pile!

 Cover the eradicated area with a thick layer of mulch—typically 6 to 8 inches—to keep the English ivy from returning.